fcorowe/covid_energy/data/readme.md

 Based on data for Guateng province.

 **Lima (Peru) -**
-Chose Lima Region, rather than the individual provinces.
+Chose Lima Region, rather than individual provinces.

 **Kabul (Afghanistan) -**
-Data cut short in spreadsheet, but shouldn't impact our analysis (ends on 15th May)
+Data cut short in spreadsheet, but shouldn't impact our analysis (ends on 15th May).